Woman injured in police shooting says cops let boyfriend die

 Three days ago, Williams told protesters in a telephone call from her hospital bed that she would continue to fight for justice on Stinnette’s behalf.
 “He didn’t deserve it, and they waited for him to die,” she said Saturday on a call that a crowd of protesters heard after her mother put a megaphone to her cellphone.

-The press briefing organized by Crump and Romanucci, comes exactly one week after the shooting.
+The press briefing came one week after the shooting.
 Police have said the vehicle driven by Williams, with Stinnette in the passenger’s seat, fled a traffic stop conducted by a white officer.
 They said that a short time later, another officer, who is Hispanic, approached the vehicle, he opened fire out of fear for his own safety when the vehicle moved in reverse toward him.
 No weapon was found in the vehicle.

 On Friday, the police department fired the officer who shot Williams and Stinnette.
 Waukegan Mayor Sam Cunningham said last week that dashcam and bodycam videos of the shooting would be made public after relatives of the shooting victims have watched it.

-Antonio Romanucci, another attorney who is working with Crump, said the two of them met with Waukegan Mayor Sam Cunningham.

-“We’ve been assured and promised transparency.
-We’re going to take this to heart,” Romanucci said.
-Still, he said, a lawsuit will be filed.
+Romanucci said a lawsuit would be filed, despite a pledge of transparency from Cunningham.

-“Without that we can’t make the permanent changes that we require in this country and in this community," he said.
-"We want policy changes.”
+“Without that we can’t make the permanent changes that we require in this country and in this community,” Romanucci said.
+“We want policy changes.”